cilium/cilium/Documentation/internals/hubble.rst

 are updated, added, or removed from the cluster.
 Thus, it allows the caller to keep track of all Hubble instances and query their respective gRPC services.

-This service is typically only exposed on a local Unix domain socket and a Kubernetes Service and is primarily used by Hubble Relay in order to have a cluster-wide view of all Hubble instances.
+This service is exposed as a Kubernetes Service and is primarily used by Hubble Relay in order to have a cluster-wide view of all Hubble instances.

 The Peer service obtains peer change notifications by subscribing to Cilium's node manager.
 To this end, it internally defines a handler that implements